 Don’t set yourself up for disappointment.
 Sometimes you need to be flexible during this time.
 With an array of bizarre weather patterns, the one thing you can count on is the probability of delays.
 Unfortunately, that comes with the territory when you move during the winter.

-Eden’s always gives the best service possible, and we will openly communicate with you our expectations based on the weather.
+Eden always gives the best service possible, and we will openly communicate our expectations based on the weather.
 We have been moving in Colorado for decades and have learned that understanding that weather and traffic can hold up a move will contribute to less stress and frustration.
 So, if possible, be prepared for some setbacks.
 We will do our best to stay on time, but the safety of your move and all involved with it will always take priority.

-Don’t pack your winter gear
+Don’t pack your winter gear.